djm/python-scrapyd-api/docs/source/usage.rst

 - you may require HTTP Basic Authentication for your connections to Scrapyd.
 - you may have changed the default endpoints for the various API actions.
 - you may need to swap out the default connection client/handler.
+- you may want to provide a timeout for client requests so the program does not hang indefinitely in case the server is not responding.

 Providing HTTP Basic Auth credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~